ErickRad/hypertensor/README.md

-# HyperTensor 🚀
+# HyperTensor

-> High-performance tensor library optimized for NVIDIA CUDA compatible platforms, while also supporting other embedded systems such as Raspberry Pi and general-purpose hardware.
-> Seamless Python integration.
+> High-performance tensor library optimized for NVIDIA CUDA compatible platforms, while also supporting other embedded systems such as Raspberry Pi and general-purpose hardware using NNCN Session Runtime.
+Seamless Python integration.
 GPU-ready.
 Faster than Numpy.

 ---